hamburgerguy/mcip42draft/non-uniform-sampling-mcip-draft.md

 The Monero community recognized this problem and came up with their own solution to the security problem presented by uniform sampling.

 Conversations were made about possible ways to fix this problem and were discussed, the workable solution that was implemented to fix this uses an algorithm for sampling mixins that is non-uniform.
-This solution implemented a log-gamma distribution with shape parameter 19.28 and scale 1/1.6 rather than a uniform sampling distribution.
+Once their system was broken and they could see most of the true inputs, they could see what the distribution of the ages of the true inputs was occurring in real life, and fit a curve to that.
+Then they propose to sample ring inputs according to that curve.
+Let’s call that probability distribution D. This solution implemented a log-gamma distribution with shape parameter 19.28 and scale 1/1.6 rather than a uniform sampling distribution.
+The gamma distribution D they picked reflects the fact that the true input is “usually” very young, so most of the weight of D is on the young inputs.
+However, what if I actually need to spend an old TxOut?
+If an adversary sees a mixin in my transaction which is very old, they can see that the likelihood that that was selected as a mixin is very low, because D places very little weight on it.
+So they can infer that this is probably the true input.

 Other distributions of other wallets use other methods such as monero-lws.
 These algorithms seem to effectively solve the problem presented by using uniform sampling distributions of mixins.
 Given the probabilistic nature of this problem it is perhaps impossible to completely erase the possibility of tracing through mixin data but it can at the very least become a far more difficult task with negligible possibility of success.